 The Curry School is pleased to offer many courses open to all UVA undergraduates.
 This is a great way to learn something new and interesting, fill an elective credit, and get a feel for the education field.
 In addition, Curry offers a range of course topics including multiculturalism, health & well-being, development, teacher education, and much more.

-Below is the list of courses offered spring 2018.
+Below is the list of courses offered summer and fall 2018.

 EDHS: Department of Human Services

 Found of Community Engagement